KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

+Version 2.1.2.1 - May 22, 2020

+- Bugfix causing opening of the KeePassOneDriveSync about dialog to crash KeePass.
+Thanks to Drew O'Hara for letting me know!

 Version 2.1.2.0 - May 22, 2020

 - Fixed a bug where uploading a KeePass database to a document library on SharePoint having "Require documents to be checked out before they can be edited?" set to Yes would never make the KeePass database show up in SharePoint [issue 131](https://github.com/KoenZomers/KeePassOneDriveSync/issues/131)